Annelise Miller, MS, LMFT

 How long is a session?

 A standard therapy session is 50 minutes.
-For couples or families it is often better to meet for 75 minute sessions.
+For special situations, I sometimes offer 75-minute sessions if schedules allow.
 We can discuss if an extended session might be a good fit for you.

 Can we meet online?